alex-cccu/Cradula/app/articles/software engineering/how-to-graduate.md

 > "Don't be too picky"

 Genius right?
-Well I very nearly didn't manage to get myself onto a gradate scheme for doing the exact opposite of this.
+Well I very nearly didn't manage to get myself onto a graduate scheme for doing the exact opposite of this.
 I began by picking exclusively _cool_ companies.
 For the most part this consisted of games companies, both computer and tabletop, and anything else that had some glamour attached to the name.

 When I tell you that I ended up at Tesco, a supermarket chain in the UK, you'll be unsurprised to hear that this did not fit my initial criteria.
 However my experience on that scheme was invaluable and I wouldn't change it for the world.

-The first problem with my approach, one which I think many people will try to begin with, was that you need to apply for **alot** of schemes.
+The first problem with my approach, one which I think many people will try to begin with, was that you need to apply for **a lot** of schemes.
 It's a tough market out there, and it has only gotten harder in the years since I was fighting in it.
 Each scheme has hundreds (if not thousands for the most popular ones) of applicants, and only a handful of positions available.
 This means that even if you're an excellent candidate, you still have a very reasonable chance of not making the cut.

 The best way to tackle this problem is to play the numbers game.
 Only applying for your 5 favourite schemes doesn't particularly swing the pendulum in your favour.
 However grinding out 25, 50 or even 100 applications gives you a real fighting chance.
 I know those numbers seem daunting, especially when you've got plenty of other things to be juggling alongside this, but this is the reality whether you're applying for graduate schemes or junior jobs these days.
 I do promise you that with time these do get easier.
 A lot of the applications you write will end up being reusable, and with such low conversion rates, you'll likely not have to face too many interviews.